 Placing a seating arrangement in front of this beautiful stone fireplace helps potential buyers imagine themselves relaxing in a cozy retreat.
 Random stacks of books and DVDs on the built-in bookshelves are stored behind cabinet doors and replaced with carefully arranged vases, silk plants and picture frames to make the entire space more inviting.
 The once empty mantel comes to life with some appealing accessories.
 Two coordinating art prints are hung vertically to add the finishing touch.

 Office space in the home has become high on a buyer’s list of criteria, so it’s important to make that space appear as functional and appealing as possible.
 This office area was extremely cluttered and lacked organization.
+The furniture was in desperate need of refreshing.
 The plaques on the wall were very personalized making it difficult for a potential buyer to imagine it as “their space.”
 Bringing in a floor lamp from a spare bedroom added much-needed light, and an outdated light fixture on the ceiling has been replaced.
-A bench below the window offers a place for visitors to sit.
+The broken office chair has also been replaced with a brand new design.
+When shopping for a new office chair adjustable arms are a must, and this new chair is the perfect fit.
+Similarly, a bench below the window offers a place for visitors to sit and makes the room feel more relaxed and comfortable.
+The file cabinet has been cleared and some labels were added, made from some flexible magnetic tape.
+This makes it look more professional and organized.
+I was considering getting rid of the file cabinet altogether while in the decluttering period.
+Where would I store my paper files?
+I’d get rid of them and convert them to more efficient, easily accessible files on my computer through a company like FilecenterDMS.com.
+It would certainly clear up some space in my office and it would be easier to find important data I needed.
+However, I’ve put it off now in a bid to see my office having the ability to look clean even with paper files still around.
 Moving the bookshelf next to the file cabinet helped to organize as well as extend the space making the office area appear larger.
 Neutral artwork adds a nice touch without being too personal, and notice how one large wall hanging makes the space seem less cluttered than many small wall hangings.

 The lower level family room in this home lacked purpose and was more of a pass-through area than a functional space.
 After the pile of toys were stored in a closet and the iron & ironing board moved into the laundry room, the fireplace is defined as the focal point by positioning a sectional sofa around it.
 A silk tree adds balance and frames the left side, while a large mirror and simple accessories give the mantel some pop.
 To give the space a cozy feel, we added a soft blanket and several throw pillows.
 Wall art helps to coordinate the overall color scheme.